Counseling Degrees & Licenses in Texas

 • Duration: School psychology, 69 credits; professional counseling, 60 or 67 credits (thesis or non-thesis);

-• Accreditation: School psychology program has been approved by the National Association of School Psychologists (NASP) and the International School Psychology Association (ISPA); professional counseling has been approved by the Council for Accreditation of Counseling and Related Education Programs (CACREP).
+• Accreditation: The school psychology program has been approved by the National Association of School Psychologists (NASP) and the International School Psychology Association (ISPA); professional counseling has been approved by the Council for Accreditation of Counseling and Related Education Programs (CACREP)

 Texas A&M University – Commerce – College of Education